arindam-bala/missingskill-learning/aboutGit.md

 * Keeps track of code history
 * Takes snapshots of files
-* User can visit any any snapshot at any time
+* User can visit any snapshot at any time
 * User can commit while taking snapshots
 * User can also stage files before comitting